ronynn/portfolio/_posts/2024-06-24-markdown-is-better-than-powerpoint.md

 We live in an age of information and communication.
 We are constantly required to share our ideas and knowledge with others, in various forms and formats.
 One of the most common and popular forms of communication is the presentation.
 A presentation is a way of delivering information to an audience, using visual aids and verbal explanations.

-_This post was originally written on my older blog_

 However, not all presentations are created equal.
 Some are clear and effective, while others are confusing and boring.
 Some are engaging and persuasive, while others are dull and forgettable.
 Some are original and creative, while others are clichéd and repetitive.

 What makes the difference between a good and a bad presentation?
 Is it the content, the delivery, the design, or the format?
 I believe that all these factors are important, but one of them is often overlooked or neglected: the format.